daronphang/programming-resources/architectures/software/domain-driven/domain-model/domain-event.md

 ### Domain event vs integration event

 Both are the same thing, but their implementations are different.
 Domain events can be asynchronous or synchronous.
+Domain events are always scoped within a transaction.

 However, integration events should always be asynchronous.
 The purpose of integration events is to propagate committed transactions and updates to additional subsystems, whether they are other microservices, Bounded Contexts or even external applications.
 Hence, they should occur only if the entity is successfully persisted, otherwise it's as if the entire operation never happened.

 ### Domain event dispatcher